 Whilst held in a neutral position only the scaphoid and lunate are in contact with the radius and articular disc.
 When the wrist is held in adduction the triquetrum comes into contact with the articular disc.

 Radial inclination, measured in the AP view, represents the angle between a line perpendicular to the long axis of the radius at the corner of the lunate fossa and a line running from the corner of the lunate fossa to the tip of the radial styloid.
-The average is 23 degrees.
+The average is around 22 degrees.

 The articular surface exhibits a ‘volar tilt’ of approximately 11 degrees.
 Measured in the lateral view it represents the angle between a line perpendicular to the long axis of the radius and a line along the articular surface.

 Ulnar variance, measured in the AP view refers to the distance between two lines drawn perpendicular to the long axis of the radius at the level of distal ulnar articular surface and the sigmoid notch of the radius.
 Normally it is between +2mm to -2mm of neutral.